-“That maternal death during pregnancy and delivery is climbing in the world’s wealthiest nation and that mortality rates are four times higher for African-American mothers is an unconscionable tragedy,” said Dr. Richard Migliori, chief medical officer, executive vice president, UnitedHealth Group.
+“That maternal death during pregnancy and delivery is climbing in the world’s wealthiest nation and that mortality rates are two times higher for African-American mothers is an unconscionable tragedy,” said Dr. Richard Migliori, chief medical officer, executive vice president, UnitedHealth Group.
 “Its reversal will require a comprehensive, systemic and holistic approach.”

-These statistics showcase systemic issues in maternal health and potential provider implicit bias, as the issue transcends socioeconomic status and education levels, Migliori said.
+These statistics showcase systemic issues in maternal health and potential provider implicit bias, as the issue transcends socioeconomic status and education levels, Dr. Migliori said.
 Deaths caused by discrimination or failure to perform basic safety checks, such as checking blood loss after delivery and monitoring high blood pressure are avoidable mistakes.

 “As the largest health and well-being organization with a mission to help people live healthier lives and help the health system work better, we are committed to bringing about improvements to maternity care that address maternal and infant health outcome disparities.
 It’s our duty and obligation to those we have the privilege of serving,” said Michael Currie, senior vice president, chief health equity officer, UnitedHealth Group.